 Then there was the reunion that brought back tears; thankfully not sad tears.
 The experience was just unexpectedly more emotional than I anticipated I could handle.
 And yet I wouldn’t have had it any other way.

 Dating.
 One of the many things I’ve had to completely relearn from the ground up since becoming disabled in 2010.
 Dating while disabled can be one of the most gut wrenching and, at the same time, liberating things a person can go through, at least in my experience.
-Before my disability I never thought twiceContinue reading “Dating While Disabled
+Before my disability I never thought twiceContinue reading “Dating While Disabled”

 Understanding is the best way to relate to other people’s issues.
 In my experience living with a disability, the most awkward encounters were with people who did not understand my disability.
 So I wanted to see how much of a difference “understanding” could make.
-I recently began talking to a few people online who hadContinue reading “How can we relate to other people’s disabilities?
+I recently began talking to a few people online who hadContinue reading “How can we relate to other people’s disabilities?”

 It’s funny how we can find some truly brilliant people in some unlikely/unexpected circumstances.
 It has been 4 months since my last post and an interesting 4 months it’s been.
-Basically I had a bit of a health scare but fortunately I received the right care and medical attention before anything got too out ofContinue reading “In Him I See Myself
+Basically I had a bit of a health scare but fortunately I received the right care and medical attention before anything got too out ofContinue reading “In Him I See Myself”

 As far back as primary school, I’ve always had a best friend who was always on the same wavelength as I was.
 A person I could always hang out with, get advice from or really just be myself around.
 I remember almost every one of their names.
-And for the short periods of time whereContinue reading “Two Peas In A Pod
+And for the short periods of time whereContinue reading “Two Peas In A Pod”

 As a kid growing up, I celebrated Valentines day every single year, the only way I knew how: making a card by hand with a heartfelt message in it and giving it to my mum.
-Funny how that always gave me more joy than most of the Valentines I’d celebrated in my older years, involvingContinue reading “Valentines Day: Are We Doing It Right?
+Funny how that always gave me more joy than most of the Valentines I’d celebrated in my older years, involvingContinue reading “Valentines Day: Are We Doing It Right?”

 Many problems between people come down to one thing.
 Do we really understand each other?